FirmaChain/mainnet/docs/patch-notes-v0.4.0.md

 The [issue](https://github.com/CosmWasm/wasmd/issues/478) from previous wasmd module causes **State Sync** nodes to not properly load/save contract binaries under `data/wasm`.
 It can cause AppHash error when a Firmachain node receives CosmWasm transaction using that stored contract.

+*Nodes that have not been affected by the AppHash issue, or have been running stably since before `v0.3.5`, do not need to apply this patch.

 ## How to fix
-The wasmd issue was patched on v0.5.0 upgrade, but to properly handle contracts that were deployed on v0.4.0, State Sync validators are recommeded to replace the data on `data/wasm` path with our patch file.
+The wasmd issue was patched on `v0.5.0` upgrade, but to properly handle contracts that were deployed on `v0.4.0`, State Sync validators are recommeded to replace the data on `data/wasm` path with our patch file.

 **Patch File**
 - File Path: [references/wasm.tar.gz](references/wasm.tar.gz)